BRADLEY HOUSE PARENT CHRISTMAS NEWSLETTER 2025

 Diary Dates

-Nursery will close on Tuesday 24th December 2023 and reopen on Thursday 2nd January 2024.
+Nursery will close on Wednesday, 24th December 2025 and will reopen on Friday, 2nd January.
+Term-time children will return week commencing Monday 5th January

 Other information